 Phonics and Early Reading

 We use the Unlocking Letters and Sounds phonics programme.
-We begin teaching phonics in the first few weeks of term 1 in Reception and children make rapid progress in their reading journey.
+We begin teaching phonics in the first few weeks of term 1 in Reception, building on their language development in nursery.
+At Welton, children make rapid progress in their reading journey.
 Children begin to learn the main sounds heard in the English Language and how they can be represented, as well as learning ‘Common Exception’ words for Phases 2, 3 and 4.
 They use these sounds to read and write simple words, captions and sentences.
 Children leave Reception being able to apply the phonemes taught within Phase 2, 3 and 4.

 In Year 2, phonics continues to be revisited to ensure mastery of the phonetic code and any child who does not meet age related expectations will continue to receive support to close identified gaps.